spncrf/usa-travel-blog/_posts/2021-09-04-billings-mt.md

 More than one person we encountered while in Billings mentioned that they had moved away in their youth but were eventually drawn back.
 After immersing ourselves in Billings life, I can see why they say that.
 The small town feel, stunning views, and variety of activities made Billings a great month-long home we might be drawn back to as well.

-*If you’d like to view the Airbnb we stayed at, you can see it here:*
+*If you’d like to view the Airbnb we stayed at, you can do so here:*

 > ### [Billings Airbnb](https://www.airbnb.com/rooms/41240298)